DataBiosphere/terra-azure-relay-listeners/README.md

 `listener.corsSupportProperties.preflightMethods` Methods that we support CORS.
 Default to `OPTIONS, POST, PUT, GET, DELETE, HEAD, PATCH`.

-`listener.targetProperties.targetRoutingRules` As list of target routing rules.
-A rule is a tuple of the string to look in the URI and the target host.
+`listener.targetProperties.targetRoutingRules` A list of routing rules.
+A rule is a tuple of the string the URI must contain for a match and the target host.
 The default `targetHost` is used.
 Example configuration:

 ```yaml